PhilipNaudus/simple_site-gh-pages/pages/northern-wei/ballad-of-mulan.md

 *For an English translation, please see [Wikisource](https://en.m.wikisource.org/wiki/Translation:Ballad_of_Mulan) or [Asia for Educators](http://afe.easia.columbia.edu/ps/china/mulan.pdf).*

-A sigh.
-Another sigh.<br />
+The sound of creaking.<br />
 Mulan sits in the doorway in front of her loom.

-But the loom is silent<br />
+When the loom grows silent,<br />
-Instead, we can only hear the sound of her sighs.
+We can only hear the sound of her sighs.

 Girl, who are you thinking about?<br />
 Girl… who do you long for?